Landlord and Tenant Lawyers in Madison, Wisconsin

 Landlord and Tenant Law in Wisconsin

-In Madison, Wisconsin, it's not easy to be a tenant or a landlord, and relations between those parties can sometimes get testy.
+In Madison, Wisconsin, it's not simple to be a tenant or a landlord, and relations between those parties can occasionally get testy.

-Landlords and tenants have several rights and responsibilities.
+Landlords and tenants have various rights and responsibilities.
 What follows is a partial list of the rights that landlords and tenants have, and the corresponding duties of the other party.

 Landlord's Rights in Madison, WI

-Furthermore, landlords can bill the tenant for any damage they cause to the unit, whether it was intentional or negligent.
-The costs of repairs for such damage can be deducted from a tenant's security deposit, but it should be noted that tenants aren't liable for ordinary wear and tear, over which they have little control.
+Moreover, landlords can bill the tenant for any damage they cause to the unit, whether it was intentional or negligent.
+The costs of repairs for such damage can be deducted from a tenant's security deposit, but it should be noted that tenants aren't responsible for usual wear and tear, over which they have little control.

 Tenant's Rights in Madison, WI

-Finally, the laws of most states protect tenants from unfair eviction.
+Lastly, the laws of most states safeguard tenants from unfair eviction.
 In general, as long as a tenant is paying rent on time, and is not damaging the unit, they cannot be evicted before the term of the lease expires, unless there is a very good reason to do so (such as excessive noise caused by the tenant, or illegal activities in the apartment).

 Find a Madison Lawyer that Specializes in Your Area of Need: